Orbital correlations in ultrathin films of late transition metals: Effects of SOC

 \section{Effects of SOC}

-Orbital moments are quenched in the orbital singlet state, making it challenging to directly observe the orbital correlations expected for this state.
-In this section, we show that orbital correlations should be manifested by a strong dependence of magnetic anisotropy~\cite{PhysRevB.39.865} on the relation between Mott-Hund's interaction and hopping amplitudes, providing a simple verifiable prediction for our model.
-We use the two-site model as an approximation for the two-site correlations in the extended system, as discussed in the previous section.
+Orbital moments are quenched in the orbital liquid state, making it more challenging to observe this state than orbital ordering.
+Nevertheless, orbital correlations may be manifested in phenomena that involve SOC, such as magnetic anisotropy, anomalous and spin Hall effects~\cite{RevModPhys.82.1539}.
+In this section, we show that orbital correlations identified above should result in a strong dependence of magnetic anisotropy~\cite{PhysRevB.39.865} on the relation between Mott-Hund's interaction and hopping amplitudes, providing a simple verifiable prediction for our model.

 Thin films of late transition metal ferromagnets commonly exhibit an anomalously large PMA~\cite{Johnson1996-jk}, which is particularly important for modern magnetic nanodevices~\cite{Poletkin2022-hd} and is usually interpreted in terms of single-particle orbital hybridization across the interface~\cite{Bruno1989-zn}.
 Atomistically, magnetic anisotropy results from SOC-mediated spin coupling to orbital moments.
 At the single-particle level, the latter are controlled by the effective crystal field effects, as illustrated in Fig.~\ref{fig:d-levels} for the system considered in this work.
-On the other hand, observation of two-ion anisotropy suggests that in some cases single-particle approximation may be inadequate~\cite{PhysRevB.83.024404}.
+On the other hand, observation of two-ion anisotropy suggests that in some cases, a single-particle approximation may be inadequate~\cite{PhysRevB.83.024404}.
 We now analyze such many-particle effects using the Hubbard Hamiltonian Eq.~(\ref{eq:Hunds}) including the SOC term.